demisto/content/Packs/BloodHoundEnterprise/Integrations/BloodHoundEnterprise/README.md

 ### bloodhound-get-events

-**Description**: Retrieves events from BloodHound Enterprise based on the specified date range.
+Retrieves events from BloodHound Enterprise based on the specified date range.
 This command allows you to monitor and analyze recent events directly from the Cortex XSIAM interface.

 #### Base Command